Rutgers, The State University of New Jersey

 It is expected that all students attend classes.
 It is the right of individual faculty to set their own classroom expectations.

+This policy pertains to clinical practicum experience and on-campus clinical activities.
 Students are expected to attend every session of a clinical practicum.
-Should an absence occur, the student must make up the missed time.
-The specific nature of the makeup assignment is at the discretion of the faculty member or preceptor.
-Arrangements for making up clinical time are based on availability of the clinical site, faculty, specific learner needs, and student availability.
-Progression to the next level may be delayed until these accommodations can be made.
+Should an absence occur for any reason including inclement weather, the student must make up the missed experience.
+The specific nature of the make-up assignment is at the discretion of the faculty member or preceptor.
+However, students must complete the required practicum hours for the clinical course.
+Arrangements for making up clinical time are based on the availability of the clinical site, faculty, specific learner needs, and student availability.

 Students must personally notify the clinical faculty/preceptor and/or clinical site in which they are placed if absence from a clinical day is necessary.
 Specifics of this notification process will be supplied by the clinical faculty.
-Students who miss more than one clinical day may be required to be evaluated by the program director or associate dean.
+Students who miss more than one clinical day may be subject to a clinical warning and required to be evaluated by the program director, assistant dean, and/or associate dean.

 Catalogs Home